-Enrollment into this program will open for applications starting Spring 2023.
+Enrollment into this program will open for applications starting Fall 2023.

 The Diesel Technology certificate will teach students the basic knowledge and skills needed to service and repair diesel- and gas-powered equipment.
 Hands-on learning is infused throughout the curriculum, and students benefit from cooperative education internships.